CAT 2025 Preparation in 6 Months: Month-wise Expert Tips and Strategies

 Abhijit Guha

-Detailed coverage of quantitative topics, includes numerous practice questions and solved examples
+Detailed coverage of quantitative topics includes numerous practice questions and solved examples

-CAT Preparation in 6 Months Strategies
+CAT Preparation in 6 Months: Strategies for 99+ Percentile

 Preparing for the CAT exam in six months requires a structured and disciplined approach.
 Here’s a detailed strategy focusing on the key areas: